South Korean fighter jets fly patrol over islands disputed by Japan

 North Korea has criticized the South’s weapons procurements and its joint military drills with the U.S. military as undisguised preparations for war that are forcing it to develop new short-range missiles.

-Moon has thrown his support behind talks to end the North’s nuclear and ballistic missile programs, urging that working-level negotiations between the North and the United States be held soon.
-No new dates or locations have been set.
+Moon has thrown his support behind talks to end the North’s nuclear and ballistic missile programs, urging it to talk to the United States.

+North Korea’s state news agency KCNA said on Tuesday North Korea and the United States had agreed to hold working-level talks on Oct.
+5.

 Analysts have said the F-35 stealth jets put North Korea’s anti-aircraft and anti-missile defense systems in a vulnerable position.